 He went to work in a cubicle at the Pentagon and fighting D.C. traffic was as close as he got to daily carnage!”

 When we got word we were moving to Miami, my three-year-old daughter told everyone we were moving to “Mommy’s Ami’s house.”
-On the road trip south after we said goodbye to my parents in Delaware, she says, “I need to find me a Florida Mom Mom.”
+On the road trip south after we said goodbye to my parents in Delaware, she said, “I need to find me a Florida Mom Mom.”

-And my kids love telling people they are from “Nowhere” as if they landed here from another planet!
+My kids love telling people they are from “Nowhere” as if they landed here from another planet!

 Silly?
 Yes….but my husband and I are always entertained!